sebas-lon/auto-annotated-portfolio/content/pages/projects/qa-financial-ops.md

 date: '2024-06-05'
 client: ''
 description: >-
-  In this project, the objective is to analyze from the dataset sample of Sales
+  In this project, the objective is to analyze from the dataset sample of Financial operation #RWFD
-  #RWFD
 featuredImage:
   type: ImageBlock
   url: /images/salesdash.png